Ryan Beltré Wilson

 I am Ryan Beltré Wilson, I am in the IMGD department, and I’m going to graduate in May of 2025.

-Alright.
-So why did you want to study interactive media and game design?
+Why did you want to study interactive media and game design?

 I feel like interactive media and game design ties together a lot of my interests, because before coming here I did art, music, programming, and also did a bit of game design.
 And when it comes to making games, all those skills are applicable.
 So I thought, “why not study in the center of all those skill sets?”